 Executive Retention Agreements.
-We have no employment agreements or severance agreements with our named executive officers that provide benefits upon termination of employment.
-We have had change in control agreements in effect with each of our named executive officers since our 2001 spinoff from Thermo that provide severance pay and continuation of certain welfare benefits in the event of a change in control and a subsequent termination of the executive's employment under specified circumstances within 24 months.
+We have no employment agreements or severance agreements with our named executive officers that provide benefits upon termination of employment, other than termination upon a change in control.
+We have had change in control agreements in effect with each of our named executive officers since 2001 that provide severance pay and continuation of certain welfare benefits in the event of a change in control and a termination of the executive's employment under specified circumstances within 24 months following the change in control.
 Mr. Powell's change in control agreement was entered into in January 2008, when he joined our company.
-All of these agreements were in effect during 2011 and have not been modified or amended.
+All of these agreements were in effect during 2012 and have not been modified or amended.